puppetlabs/puppetserver/documentation/configuration.markdown

     * `gem-home`: This setting determines where JRuby looks for gems.
 It is also used by the `puppetserver gem` command line tool.
 If not specified, uses the Puppet default `/opt/puppetlabs/puppet/cache/jruby-gems`.
     * `master-conf-dir`: Optionally, set the path to the Puppet configuration directory.
+If not specified, uses the Puppet default `/etc/puppetlabs/puppet`.
+    * `master-code-dir`: Optionally, set the path to the Puppet code directory.
-If not specified, uses the Puppet default `/etc/puppet`.
+      If not specified, uses the Puppet default `/etc/puppetlabs/code`.
     * `master-var-dir`: Optionally, set the path to the Puppet variable directory.
+If not specified, uses the Puppet default `/opt/puppetlabs/server/data/puppetserver`.
+    * `master-run-dir`: Optionally, set the path to the Puppet run directory.
+      If not specified, uses the Puppet default `/var/run/puppetlabs/puppetserver`.
+    * `master-log-dir`: Optionally, set the path to the Puppet log directory.
-If not specified, uses the Puppet default `/opt/puppetlabs/puppet/cache`.
+      If not specified, uses the Puppet default `/var/log/puppetlabs/puppetserver`.
     * `max-active-instances`: Optionally, set the maximum number of JRuby instances to allow.
 Defaults to 'num-cpus+2'.
     * `borrow-timeout`: Optionally, set the timeout when attempting to borrow an instance from the JRuby pool in milliseconds.
 Defaults to 1200000.
 * The `profiler` settings configure profiling:
     * `enabled`: if this is set to `true`, it enables profiling for the Puppet Ruby code.
 Defaults to `false`.
 * The `puppet-admin` section configures the Puppet Server's administrative API.
   (This is a new API, which isn't provided by Rack or WEBrick Puppet masters.)
     * `authorization-required` determines whether a client certificate is required to access the endpoints in this API.
 If set to `false`, the client-whitelist will be ignored.
 Defaults to `true`.